Tricklebyte/SQLProcTester/README.md

 ### Connection String
 The connection string for the SqlSpClient may be set at the Class level, or supplied with each test input.
 Here in our example we are going to set it at the Class Level using the test class Constructor.
-Then we won't need to repeat it in the test input model.
+Then we won't need to repeat it in the test input model for every test.
 ```c#
 public SpTests()
         {
             // Same connection string for all tests, overidden from input model
             SqlSpClient.ConnectionString = "Server=(localdb)\\MSSQLLocalDB;Database=SqlProcTest;Trusted_Connection=True;MultipleActiveResultSets=true";
         }
 ```

+### Create the Input Model